The Sargent County Courthouse is open to the public from 9:00 a.m. to 4:30 p.m.

 They are trained with all the skills of an EMT-Basic and EMT-Intermediate and are also able to administer drugs orally and intravenously, interpret electrocardiograms, perform endotracheal intubations, and use monitors and other complex equipment.

 Volunteers are the heartbeat of an ambulance service.
 Are you interested in becoming a Driver, First Responder, or EMT?
-Contact Brian Tayer or Marwood Klein for information on how.
+Contact Brian Tayer or Trent Mahler for information on how.

 Home Phone: 701-427-5333